okikio/transferables/README.md

 * First, not all transferable objects are supported in all browsers.
 * Second, not all transferable objects can be transfered between Workers and the main thread.
 * Third, `structuredClone` when trying to clone an object that is transferable will crashes if the transferable objects aren't listed in the transfer list.
-* Fourth, and most important, only use this library when you don't know the shape of the object to be transfered as traversing the input object adds a delay, you can go through the benchmark above to see the delay in action.
+* Fourth, and most important, only use this library when you don't know the shape of the object to be transfered as traversing the input object adds a delay, you can go through the [#benchmark](#benchmarks) above to see the delay in action.

-There is quite a bit of browser compatibility issues with Transferable Objects that are just not yet resolved as far as I can tell a large number of them occur on Safari, due to either a lack of usage or just not wanting to add the feature.
+All environments have compatability problems, but the environment with the least number is `Chrome` followed closely behind are `Node`/`Bun`, then `Deno`, and it just continues down from there.

-This is a list of the issues that I have found so far.
+Here is a list of issues that I've found so far.

 * Safari does not support transferable objects with [`TransformStream`](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream#browser_compatibility), [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream#browser_compatibility), and [`WritableStream`](https://developer.mozilla.org/en-US/docs/Web/API/WritableStream#browser_compatibility)
 * [`AudioData`](https://developer.mozilla.org/en-US/docs/Web/API/AudioData) & [`VideoFrame`](https://developer.mozilla.org/en-US/docs/Web/API/VideoFrame) are not supported on Firefox and Safari
 * `OffscreenCanvas` is not supported on Safari
 * In a twist of fate **only** Safari supports [`RTCDataChannel`](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel) being transferable
+* `Deno` doesn't support transferable `MessagePort`

 So, as always, do your own research before using.

 There are a couple asterisks involved in transferable objects, and it's important to note that not all transferable objects are supported in every browser.

 Streams and message channel support is iffy here is a list of current support, as of Dec.
 4, 2022.

-Chrome 107.0.1418.62
-Firefox 107.0.1
-Safari 16.4

-Node v19.2.0
-Bun 0.2.2
-Deno 1.28.3

 |                           | Chrome | Firefox | Safari | Node   | Deno   | Bun    |
 | ------------------------- | ------ | ------- | ------ | ------ | ------ | ------ |